-The better and worse categories, displayed in the column with the header '2020 Band' in the tables below, are based on an analysis technique called the 'expected range'.
+The better and worse categories, displayed in the column with the header '2023 Band' in the tables below, are based on an analysis technique called the 'expected range'.
 It determines the range within which your trust's score could fall without differing significantly from the average score of all trusts taking part in the survey.
 If the trust's performance is outside of this range, its performance is significantly above or below what would be expected.
 If it is within this range, we say that its performance is 'about the same'.

 Where a trust's survey results have been identified as better or worse than the majority of trusts, it is very unlikely that these results have occurred by chance.
-If your trust's results are 'about the same', the '2020 Band' column will be empty.
+If your trust's results are 'about the same', this column will be empty.

 If fewer than 30 respondents have answered a question, a score will not be displayed for this question.
 This is because the uncertainty around the result is too great.
-Where a question that contributes to a section score has fewer than 30 respondents, a score will not be displayed for the section.